CyberSecurityUP/HermitPurple-Maltegoce/README.md

-**HermitPurple: A Comprehensive Data Extraction and Analysis Transform for Maltego**

 # HermitPurple-Maltegoce

 HermitPurple-Maltegoce is a collection of Maltego transforms for advanced data extraction and analysis.
 This repository provides a set of tools to enhance your cybersecurity investigations and research.